Courting Alex: Broadcast

+In the UK, Courting Alex aired on Paramount Comedy 1, premiering on May 28, 2007.
+In Australia, Courting Alex is aired on Channel Ten.

 Ratings

 Based on the average total viewers per episode of Courting Alex on CBS:

 Despite a decent respectable rating average that passed the 10 million meter mark the show was not renewed for a second season and was canceled mid-way into the season.